 It is our belief that successful surgical treatment of obstructive sleep apnea starts with accurate identification of the pattern of airway obstruction followed by the development of an effective, comprehensive treatment plan.
 There are three major areas at which airway blockage can occur: thenose, tonsils/palate and tongue regions.
 Each patient treated at UAB will undergo an individualized evaluation to determine which areas are involved.
 Commonly, patients will have more than one area of obstruction.

-Some procedures offered by UAB Division of Otolaryngology-Head and Neck Surgery for the treatment of snoring and obstructive sleep apnea are:
+Some procedures offered by UAB Department of Otolaryngology-Head and Neck Surgery for the treatment of snoring and obstructive sleep apnea are:

 - Nasal surgery